-Recognizing that reviews of national reports at periodic meetings pursuant to Article 20 of the Convention could be accomplished more efficiently through the establishment of sub-groups, the Contracting Parties considered two possible approaches:
+Recognizing that reviews of National Reports at periodic meetings pursuant to Article 20 of the Convention could be accomplished more efficiently through the establishment of sub-groups, the Contracting Parties considered two possible approaches:

 - (a) 'horizontal' division each group would discuss a limited subject area.
-Each delegation would have a representative in each subject group (leading to groups with at least 34 Contracting Parties as members).
-Each group would discuss the parts of each national report which were relevant to the subject area of the group; and - (b) 'vertical' division Contracting Parties would be divided into country groups, each including up to seven or eight Contracting Parties with nuclear installations.
-Each group would consider in detail the national report of each member of that group, discussing all the subject areas covered by the reports.
+Each delegation would have a representative in each subject group (leading to groups with the total number of Contracting Parties as members).
+Each group would discuss the parts of each National Report which were relevant to the subject area of the group; and - (b) 'vertical' division Contracting Parties would be divided into Country Groups, each including up to seven or eight Contracting Parties with nuclear installations.
+Each group would consider in detail the National Report of each member of that group, discussing all the subject areas covered by the reports.

-The Contracting Parties decided that the 'vertical' approach should provide the basis of review at the first review meeting.
+The Contracting Parties decided that the 'vertical' approach should provide the basis of review at the first Review Meeting.
 Table 1 describes the main steps involved, in chronological order.

-Dividing the Contracting Parties into country groups is intended:
+Dividing the Contracting Parties into Country Groups is intended:

-- to ensure that all reports are reviewed in detail and in their entirety, reflecting the concept of "safety as a whole"; - to enable all Contracting Parties, in accordance with Article 20.3 of the Convention, to seek clarification of and comment on the national reports of all others, both by submitting written questions and comments before review meetings and by speaking in the country groups and at plenary sessions of the review meetings; - to increase the closeness of international co-operation in dealing with nuclear safety issues and to improve the quality of review; - to enable Contracting Parties without nuclear installations to play a full part in the review process; - to streamline the review process by avoiding duplication of discussion of the same information on, for example, the regulatory system, in any one report; - to save resources by - enabling national assessors to focus in detail on a limited number of reports from their own group members (although they may study other reports to whatever depth they wish) and - minimizing the number of experts any Contracting Party has to include in its delegation for a review meeting; and - to provide for the efficient conduct of business at, and minimize the overall length of, the review meeting.
+- to ensure that all reports are reviewed in detail and in their entirety, reflecting the concept of "safety as a whole"; - to enable all Contracting Parties, in accordance with Article 20.3 of the Convention, to seek clarification of and comment on the National Reports of all others, both by submitting written questions and comments before Review Meetings and by speaking in the Country Groups meetings and at plenary sessions of the Review Meetings; - to increase the closeness of international co-operation in dealing with nuclear safety issues and to improve the quality of review; - to enable Contracting Parties without nuclear installations to play a full part in the review process; - to streamline the review process by avoiding duplication of discussion of the same information on, for example, the regulatory system, in any one report; - to save resources by - enabling national assessors to focus in detail on a limited number of reports from their own group members (although they may study other reports to whatever depth they wish) and - minimizing the number of experts any Contracting Party has to include in its delegation for a Review Meeting; and - to provide for the efficient conduct of business at, and minimize the overall length of, the Review Meeting.